shagnikguha/Note_app-FLASK/README.md

         python3 main.py

-        Insure that you are in the proper working directory
+        Ensure that you are in the proper working directory